-Falcon Australia's previous joint venture partner, Hess Australia (Beetaloo) Pty.
-Ltd ("Hess"), during 2011 and 2012 acquired 3,490 kilometres of 2D seismic data investing approximately \$80 million during that period at no cost to Falcon.
+During 2011 and 2012 Falcon Australia's previous joint venture partner, Hess Australia (Beetaloo) Pty.
+Ltd ("Hess"), acquired 3,490 kilometres of 2D seismic data investing approximately \$80 million at no cost to Falcon.
 The seismic database, along with existing well data, provided a very solid platform to extrapolate a detailed structural and stratigraphic model for the main parts of the Beetaloo Basin.
 All the necessary elements of a productive unconventional and conventional petroleum system have been identified in multiple shales and sand reservoirs, and it is now clear that the Beetaloo Basin is an active petroleum system.